 - Current photograph

 If you would like to conduct additional research, click on the links below for more information.

 - Crime Victim's Resources

 - Child Pornography and Selfies: What You Need to Know

 Charged with a Sexually Violent Crime?
-Get Your Case Reviewed for Free
+You'll Want Legal Representation

 If you've been accused of a sex crime that would require you to register as a sexual offender upon conviction, you will want to have the best legal representation possible.
 Luckily, this process has been made easier for you.
-There are many skilled criminal defense attorneys who can assist you with your case and help you discover any possible defenses to the crimes you are alleged to have committed.
-Learn more with a free case review today.
+There are many skilled criminal defense attorneys who can assist you with your case and help you to defend against any charges.